 Cooling down has several purported benefits, though it should be pointed out that opinion is mixed and evidence patchy for several of these.
 Possible benefits of cooling down are:

-- Literally cooling down: allowing the body to return to (or at least get close to) its normal temperature gradually
+- Literally cooling down.
+That is, allowing the body to return to (or at least get close to) its normal temperature gradually

 - Returning the heart to its resting rate